ungive/omega-api-decks/README.md

 # docker-compose exec production populate-cache
 ```

+[`update-database`](/scripts/update-database.php) will automatically download and store the newest card database from your configured source (`DATABASE_URL`).
+This might take a bit depending of the size of the download and your bandwidth.
+After that you won't have to download it again.

 Populating the image cache will take a while, as all card images are downloaded and scaled down.

 ### Development